visva89/pTVreg/documentation.md

   `volmov`: image or array of movinv images that will be registered

-  `volmov`: empty set or single reference image / target onto which moving
+  `volfix`: empty set or single reference image / target onto which moving
           images are registered.
 Can be [] only in groupwise registration with nuclear metric